What is a crisis management plan (CMP)?

 The importance of a crisis communication strategy

-During a crisis situation, employees look to management for leadership and guidance.
-Without the proper communication, people may speak or act erroneously.
+During a crisis, employees look to management for leadership and guidance.
+Without the proper communication, people might speak or act erroneously.
 Lack of communication could also cause a safety issue.

-An organization should designate a crisis communications team.
-All communications should be clear, concise and truthful.
+An organization should designate a crisis communication team.
+All communication should be clear, concise and truthful.
 For the sake of speed, an organization could proactively draw up a template with potential scenarios, designate the appropriate channels for communication and then plug in the necessary information if the actual incident occurs.